April 21, 2025

 The benefits of digital AP document management

 • Faster processing times: Digital workflows route invoices automatically—cutting processing times from weeks to days or even hours.
-This helps prevent bottlenecks and missed deadlines
+This helps you prevent bottlenecks and missed deadlines

 Industry-specific advantages